alinex/node-validator/README.md

 group/sub/name - get element with path
 ```

-You can search by using asterix as directory placeholder or a double asterix to
+You can search by using asterisk as directory placeholder or a double asterisk to
 go multiple level depth:

 ``` text